eslint/eslint/docs/developer-guide/working-with-plugins.md

 ### Configs in Plugins

-You can bundle configurations inside a plugin.
+You can bundle multiple configurations inside a plugin by specifying configurations under the `configs` key.
 This can be useful when you want to provide not just code style, but also some custom rules to support it.
-You can specify configurations under the `configs` key.
-Please note that configurations must be named and that it is not possible to specify a default.
+Note that is not possible to specify a default configuration for a given plugin and that users must specify in their configuration file when they want to use one.

 ```js
 // eslint-plugin-myPlugin